There are now 3 possible online modes for units:

 - 6 points

-- This unit examines the analysis of complex correlated data with a multi level or linear mixed model approach.
+- This unit examines the analysis of complex correlated data with a time series and a linear mixed model approach.
 Longitudinal (or repeated measures) data, clustered data and data from complex experimental designs are utilised to develop and describe methodology, and describe analyses approaches.
 The unit focuses on recognising data with these structures and identifying appropriate models to fit.
 It also addresses how to carry out such analyses using modern statistical techniques and packages, utilising real-world examples from many disciplines such as science (e.g. agricultural, biological, environmental, medical and physical), social sciences and finance.

 - Students are able to (1) apply appropriate techniques from the above topics to real world data and communicate results in a logical and coherent fashion; (2) fit models to their data using modern statistical techniques and packages; (3) critically assess fitted models; and (4) interpret and communicate results of analysis of complex correlated data.

 - Indicative assessments in this unit are as follows: (1) assignments; (2) in-semester test; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)